Skip to main content

 Litigation Support & Expert Witness

 When a workplace violence or security negligence matter reaches litigation, the quality of the expert opinion is often dispositive.
-We provide written opinions, declarations, and testimony grounded in documented methodology — WAVR-21, recognized security program standards, and operational experience that survives cross-examination.
+We provide written opinions, declarations, and testimony grounded in documented methodology — the KTI-W (our proprietary SPJ instrument), recognized security program standards, and operational experience that survives cross-examination.

 — The difference

 Expert opinions are only as strong as the methodology and credentials behind them.
-We use the same structured assessment framework trusted by Fortune 500 threat assessment teams and government protective intelligence programs — and our principals have operational backgrounds that no career consultant can match in a courtroom.
+We apply the structured professional judgment methodology trusted by Fortune 500 threat assessment teams and government protective intelligence programs — the pathway-to-violence model, the warning-behavior typology, fixation and leakage research — through the KTI-W, our original instrument that documents and structures that methodology for our practice.
+Our principals also bring operational backgrounds that no career consultant can match in a courtroom.

 — Overview